 Building Skills and Literacy for Equitable Advancement

 Technology is built into nearly every aspect of our daily lives and how we learn and work.
 Today, digital resilience – the awareness, skills, agility, and confidence to be empowered users of new technologies and adapt to changing digital skill demands – is more important than ever for active participation in society and the economy.
 Yet research shows that an estimated 32 million Americans struggle to use a computer, and half of all Americans say they are not confident using technology to learn.
-Many current adult education teachers have either not been formally trained or had training that lacked explicit support for supporting digital literacy instruction of their learners.
-These inequities bring considerable costs to them and our wider society and threaten economic recovery efforts, as over 8 in 10 middle-skill jobs require digital skills.

 - Support professional development (PD) that enables teachers to be strategic and learner-focused in their lesson planning and instruction;